PenelopeKing/download_geo/README.md

 Tool to download data from Gene Expression Omnibus (GEO).

-Using just the GSE code (GSE#), you are able to download FASTQ files and supplementary files (peaks, txt, etc).
+Using a GSE code (GSE#), you are able to download its FASTQ files and supplementary files (peaks, txt, etc).

 You can use this on Binder: https://mybinder.org/v2/gh/PenelopeKing/download_geo/main?labpath=download_geo_binder.ipynb